philsinatra/IDM231/instructor_materials/07-timers.md

   // run after 2 seconds
 }, 2000);
 ```

+^ When writing JavaScript code, you might want to delay the execution of a function.
+We'll explore how to schedule functions in the future.

 ^ With `setTimeout()`, you specify a callback function to execute later, and a value expressing how later you want it to run in milliseconds.